firestarter/docs/rules.md

 ### Stealing
 * Betrayal of trust on claims falls under this category and will result in a ban.
 * Stealing from shop chests you have access to is bannable.
-* Keeping weapons obtained with McMMO disarm during combat is considered stealing.

 ### Copyright
-* Selling copyrighted maps that you did not create will result in removal of your shop and potentially a ban.
-* Copyrighting a map you did not create is bannable.
+* Selling a map you did not create is plagiarism and is bannable.

 ### Claims
-* Claims must be at least 100 blocks of one another.
+* Claims must be at least 200 blocks of one another.
 Resizing a claim towards the direction of another claim may be bannable under this rule.
 * As a mayor, caught stealing from users who reside in one of your subdivided claims is bannable.
 * Setting a home or warp in another players claim without permission of the claim owner is not allowed.
 * Leaving pets in claims where you do not have trust is not allowed.